rstgroup/react-components-form/form/eventsemitter.md

 const eventsEmitter = new FormEventsEmitter();

 const changeModelListener = (data) => {
-    //do something with data
+    //do something with data when model will change
 }

 eventsEmitter.listen('changeModel', changeModelListener);

 const submitMethod = (model) => {
-    //do something with model
+    //do something with model when submit success
 };

 const TestForm = () => (